What Does ISO Certified Mean?

-If you are researching “iso certified”, you are likely trying to answer one of these questions:
+If you’re researching what does ISO certified mean, you’re likely trying to clarify one of these questions:

-Is ISO certification for a company or for a product?
+Is ISO certification for a company or a product?

 Who grants ISO certification?

-ISO certification is not a marketing label — it is a formal verification that an organization’s management system meets the requirements of a specific ISO standard and has been audited by an independent certification body.
+ISO certification is not a marketing label.
+It is formal, third-party verification that an organization’s management system conforms to the requirements of a specific ISO standard.

 When a company is ISO certified, it means:

-The organization has implemented a management system aligned with a specific ISO standard.
+The system aligns with the requirements of a specific ISO standard.

 For example: